neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-new-england-wilderness.md

 ##### Northern Crown

 Small and simple, this constellation looks more like a tiara than a crown.
-The bright star Gemma appears s the center jewel in the tiara.
+The bright star Gemma appears at the center jewel in the tiara.

 ##### Bootes the Herdsman